-MU will not issue a Certificate of Eligibility (Form I-20) until the student has been admitted and has been financially certified by the University.
+MU will not issue a Certificate of Eligibility (Form I-20) until the student has been admitted and has been financially certified by the university.
+MU does not provide visa services.

 The Admissions Office will issue letters of acceptance to successful applicants who have completed satisfactorily all requirements.
 Form I-20 A-B will be sent to international students.